-The enforcement of the psych rules apparently requires that the Director be, well, psychic.
-As a rule of thumb, we're saying, no psychs because you've had a bad day and given up, or want to create a big swing, or if the opponents are not equipped to deal with it.
+The enforcement of the psych rules apparently requires that the director be, well, psychic.
+As a rule of thumb, we're saying, no psyches because you've had a bad day and given up, or want to create a big swing, or if the opponents are not equipped to deal with it.

 At our club, our policy will be to include excessive frequency over time.
 Two a day every day is too much also.
 Take any warning we give you very seriously.

 What Should You Do If You Routinely Make Light Bids?

 It is expected that you might open light now and then, especially in third seat, but we're talking about "borrowing a King", not more.
 You may not have an agreement to open a hand at the one-level with less than eight high-card points.
 If using a 1NT opener with less than 10 HCP, you cannot use any conventions with it.

 If you routinely make very light openers, preempts, overcalls, or third-hand openers, you must check the appropriate convention card boxes on the second line below "General Approach".
 These boxes also require that you call your opponents' attention to this BEFORE play begins (pre-alert).
 For example, if you might routinely preempt with xx xx Qxxxxxx xx , you must check the "very light preempts" box and pre-alert your opponents when you first meet them.